kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 }
 ```

 That already looks better to me!
-As I said, there're plenty configuration options.
+As I said, there are plenty configuration options.
 And you probably will be using some of them from time to time depending on the spec you receive.

 Next step is to actually generate our code with our custom NPM script: